 Ok since I started this blog to post about my flower garden, I wanted to share with you some: Transplanting Tips -Thanks Famer's Almanac

 For many gardeners, May is the biggest transplanting month.
 A seedling’s move to the outdoors can be traumatic.
-Here are some tips to minimize transplant shock:• Be sure that the plants “harden off.”
-During the plants’ last week indoors, lower temperatures a bit, withhold fertilizer, and water less often.
+Here are some tips to minimize transplant shock:

 • For the last 7 to 10 days, bring seedlings outdoors for increasing periods each day, first placing them in dappled shade, protected from winds, and then gradually moving them into full sun and wind.